Gloryness/cineworld-booking/README.md

 # cineworld-booking
-This isn't meant for seriousness this project.
+This project isn't serious.
 Educational purposes only!

+# About
+A fun little command line based program that I made which deals with cineworlds API to get the current films